-Pre- Authorization:

-Most services provided by CRCC need to be pre-authorized before service can be provided.
-Any required paperwork or authorization support needs to be provided to CRCC or the requesting organization in a timely manner in order to attend, continue attending, or receive treatment.
-If you request services start before authorization is secured or fail to inform us that coverage or eligibility has lapsed, you will be responsible for the cost not covered by the third party payer.

 Scheduling and Cancellation:

 You are responsible for scheduling services for your child by communicating regularly with the Center staff.
 Make sure you understand any limits on number of visits or hours authorized by insurance or third party payers, as it is your responsibility to pay any charges for services beyond the limit of what has been authorized or pre-approved to schedule.